Canagliflozin (By mouth)

 - Tell your doctor if you are pregnant.
 Do not use this medicine during the second and third part of your pregnancy, unless your doctor tells you to.

-- Tell your doctor if you breastfeeding, or if you have kidney disease, liver disease, blood vessel disease, high cholesterol, nerve problems, or a history of pancreas problems, genital yeast or urinary tract infections, leg surgery, or foot ulcers.
-Tell your doctor if you are on a low-salt diet or if you drink alcohol, or if you are having a surgery or other procedures.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, blood vessel disease, nerve problems, type 1 diabetes, or a history of pancreas problems, genital yeast or urinary tract infections, leg surgery, or foot ulcers.
+Tell your doctor if you are on a low-salt diet, if you drink alcohol, or if you are having a surgery or other procedures.

 - This medicine may cause the following problems: